 What is the objective of this rulemaking?

-The objective of the rulemaking is to incorporate federal standards for PM2.5 and greenhouse gases into Oregon’s NSR/PSD program and to change requirements for small scale local energy projects as directed by House Bill 2952.
+The objective of the rulemaking is to incorporate federal standards for PM2.5 and greenhouse gases into Oregon’s NSR/PSD and Title V programs and to change requirements for small scale local energy projects as directed by House Bill 2952.

 Who may be affected?